SOLAR POWER 101 FAQ: INTRODUCTION

 HOW ABOUT THE HEALTH BENEFITS OF GOING SOLAR?

-A few unknown benefits of going solar is how it contributes to better overall health for all living things.
+One little known fact about going solar is how it contributes to better overall health for all living things.
 The integration of solar power as an everyday means of energy production results in very few air pollutants.
 An analysis by the National Renewable Energy Laboratory (NREL) found that widespread solar integration would significantly reduce nitrous oxides, sulfur dioxide, and particulate matter emissions, all of which can cause health problems.
 NREL found that, among other health benefits, solar power results in fewer cases of chronic bronchitis, respiratory, and cardiovascular problems, and subsequently lost workdays related to health issues.
 So as we can see, the benefits of solar energy go far and wide.
 Not only can you save money on your electricity bills over the short-term and pay practically nothing over the long-term—you can also reduce your carbon footprint, live longer, and improve the health of those around you.
 What’s not the love about all of that?

 See “SOLAR POWER 101: PART 2” next week!